AidasPa/uts/README.md

 `npx @aidaspa/uts`

+## Upgrade to 1.0.0 :star2:

+If you didn't use `npx`, please update to the latest version by running `npm -g @aidaspa/uts` again.

+This major release introduces a custom written babel plugin - [babel-plugin-uts](https://github.com/AidasPa/babel-plugin-uts)

+In order to upgrade you simply need to run the `init` command again.
+This will install additional packages and create a `.babelrc` file as required for babel.

+**A breaking change: replace all `export = {export}` with `export default {export}`**

+Full list of changes can be seen in the release notes.

 ## Why :question:
 This package was built in order to help ease the development with UnrealJS - no weird class compilations, full typescript support, custom extension to support decorations (or the so called "macros") and a CLI tool to generate some boilerplate.